fgr-araujo/vue-shortkey/README.md

 ```

 #### Push button
 Sometimes you may need a shortcut works as a push button.
-In these cases, insert the "push" modifier
+It calls the function one time until you release the shortcut.
+When you release the shortcut, it call the same function again like a toggle.
+In these cases, insert the "push" modifier.

 The example below shows how to do this
 ```html